thmslfb/react-github-finder/README.md

 This is a project to test some front-end and back-end skills

 I worked on this project to improve my knowledge of JavaScript and APIs.
-For this first project, I used the ReactJS library and the github API.
+For this first project, I used the ReactJS library and the GitHub API.
 Don't hesitate to review the project in order to improve it!

 ## Requirements 📝

-To assure that the following instructions will run in your machine, please check these following requirements:
+To assure that the following instructions will run on your machine, please check these following requirements:

 * Desirable node version installed >= 16.16
 * Desirable npm version installed >= 8.15